New Study Shows Link Between Covid-19, Hearing Loss, & Tinnitus

 As the COVID-19 pandemic rapidly developed globally, researchers tried to quickly catch up by collecting as much information and data about the contagious virus.
 We are now aware of the common symptoms, duration, and effects of the virus.
 But more emerging research reveals a new symptom: tinnitus.
+Researchers are also looking into age-related hearing loss as a factor.
 Tinnitus refers to a ringing or buzzing-like noise in one or both ears.
 It is not a condition itself but is an underlying symptom of a medical condition.
 According to the Hearing Health Foundation, at least 10% of people in the U.S. experience tinnitus chronically.
 Tinnitus can be experienced mildly to profoundly, taking a toll on sleep and daily wellness.
-New research shows that COVID-19 can contribute to or exacerbate existing tinnitus.
+Common tinnitus risk factors are being studied in relation to COVID-19.
+New research shows that COVID-19 can contribute to or exacerbate existing tinnitus and may also cause some individuals to develop tinnitus.

 Researchers are still developing the correlation between coronavirus and tinnitus.
+Blockages in the ear canal from earwax or fluid due to infections can impact hearing.
 Though tinnitus is not listed as a Covid-19 symptom by the World Health Organization or the Centers for Disease Control and Prevention, more and more cases reveal that people have experienced both conditions at the same time.
+Ear infections can also play a role in diagnosing tinnitus, as they may block the ear canal.
 The New York Times recently published: Some Covid-19 Patients Say They’re Left With Ringing Ears, which explores the link between COVID-19 and tinnitus.
 The article features two recent studies that provide more details:

 • Journal of International Audiology, published in March 2021: researchers evaluated 60 patients with Covid-19 and found that 15% of people with the virus also experienced tinnitus.
 In discussing these findings, Kevin Munro, professor of audiology at the University of Manchester and co-author of the study, said that he has received nearly 100 emails after the study was published from people sharing that they have also experienced tinnitus and Covid-19.
-Munro also emphasized that viruses are known to impact hearing health.
+Munro also emphasized that viruses are known to impact hearing health, including the ability to hear sounds.
 Stating, “we already know that viruses such as measles, mumps, and meningitis can cause hearing loss.
 Coronaviruses can damage the nerves that carry information to and from the brain.”

 • Frontiers in Public Health Journal, published in 2020: researchers surveyed 3,100 people with tinnitus.
 237 people experienced COVID-19, and 40% reported that their tinnitus was “significantly exacerbated.”
 A significant way tinnitus has been amplified by the virus is through stress.
 Researchers suggest that COVID-19 has increased stress factors: quarantine, isolation, loneliness, managing kids at home etc. These factors perpetuate stress which triggers tinnitus.

+Coronaviruses can damage the inner ear, affecting the hair cells or nerve cells, leading to hearing loss.
 Additionally, researchers have also suggested that medications taken to treat COVID-19 could also be contributing to tinnitus.
 Researchers are continuing to collect data and study the correlation between both conditions.
+Exposure to loud noises can also impact hearing, further complicating the condition.

 Tinnitus impacts quality of sleep, ability to concentrate, complete tasks easily, participate in daily activities etc. As emerging research shows that COVID-19 can worsen tinnitus, it is crucial to practice strategies that can alleviate its impact.
 A few tips you can implement include the following: